Long-term consequences of a child sex offense charge in Texas

 With the severity of penalties for a sex crime conviction in Texas, you owe it to yourself to do everything that you can to defend yourself to the fullest extent of the law if you stand accused.
 This is a serious matter.
 The consequences of a sex crime conviction are enough to change your life forever.

-If you are facing a sex offense charge, contact Houston sex offense crime attorney Neal Davis and his skilled legal team for a free evaluation of your case.
+If you are facing a sex offense charge, contact Houston sex offense crime attorney Neal Davis and his skilled legal team for an evaluation of your case.